sunclara/git-papers/journal.md

-# This is my super cool paper
+# This is our super cool paper
-written by: ME
+written by: ME, and Jess !
 co-author: Fariah and Zara

 ## Introduction